pumbaasdad/system-restore/README.md

                other directories, defaults to the root user group.
    * `mode` - The permissions that the file will have.
 For files in `docker_compose_dir` defaults to 644.
 For other files defaults to the default `umask` on the machine being configured.
+   * `backup` - Optional.
+If this file should be backed up before it is changed.
+Defaults to `false`.
    * `notify` - Optional.
 The name of an ansible handler to be run when this file is modified.
    * `vars` - Optional.
 A dictionary of variables that should be passed to the template task used to create the file.
               If provided, the variables wile be available in a variable named `file_vars`